 Candidates have plenty of practice sparring with re porters, but the town-hall format forces them to respond to everyday voters.
 Use your biographical background to put the issues into focus.
 It’s harder for a candidate to answer a question about un employment when talking to a voter without a job, for example.

 "Mr. President, my mother and sister traveled abroad this summer, and when they got back they talked to us about how shocked they were at the intensity of aggravation that other countries had with how we handled the Iraq situa tion.
-Diplomacy is obviously something that we really have to really work on.
-What is your plan to repair relations with

 Do your homework